nestjs-mod/nestjs-mod-contrib/libs/core/prisma/README.md

 bootstrap();
 ```

-When launched in the infrastructure documentation generation mode, the module creates an `.env` file with a list of all required variables, as well as an example `example.env`, where you can enter example variable values.

 #### Use in NestJS-mod
 An example of using forRoot with parameters, you can see the full example here https://github.com/nestjs-mod/nestjs-mod-contrib/tree/master/apps/example-prisma.